deepscenario/OrthoLoC/README.md

 **Important notes:**

+- You can add --adhop to enable AdHoP refinement.
 - If you do not provide intrinsics parameters, the system will automatically estimate them (performing calibration).
 - Ensure your geodata covers the area visible in the query image.
 The localization and calibration framework requires sufficient overlap between the query image and geodata.
 Using geodata with large areas not visible in the query image